 10. Track goals.
-Make a notebook for your 2014 goals (and beyond).
+Make a notebook for your annual goals.
 Within that notebook, create a note for each goal, and use that note to create action items, next steps, and progress reports.
 Check it out every week (or even every day) and make sure you stay on track.

 11. Digital rolodex.
 Take pictures of all the business cards you acquire.
 Evernote’s OCR (optical character recognition) will read the text of the cards, meaning you can search for names and titles when you’ve inevitably forgotten things.

 12. Track finances.
 While other apps (like Mint or your banking app) will keep better track of the minutiae of your daily finances, you can use Evernote to take pictures of work receipts or large expenses, tag them appropriately, and not have to save shoeboxes of receipts anymore.

 13. Master meal list and journal.
 This is a fairly creative idea, if I don’t say so myself.
 When my wife and I are trying to meal plan (we plan a week at a time), we often have a hard time even remembering what’s in our wheelhouse and what we like.
 What we need is a master list of meals we’ve made and enjoyed.
 Can you see where this is going?
 Create a master meals list in Evernote, take notes on what part of the meal went well and what didn’t, and never be stuck asking, “What should we have for dinner?” again.